Rob Kauffman (businessman)

 The entrance to RK Motors Charlotte, one of Kauffman's subsidiaries.

 Robert Kauffman (born June 6, 1964) is an American businessman, investment banker, racing team owner and racing driver.

 Founder of Fortress Investment Group, Kauffman retired from investing in 2012.

 Motorsports

 In October 2007, Kauffman purchased part ownership of Michael Waltrip Racing, a NASCAR Sprint Cup Series team.
 Kaufman also owns RK Motors, a car collection in Charlotte, North Carolina, where he resides; he also competes in sports car racing events and has competed in the 2011 and 2012 24 Hours of Le Mans, the 2012 and 2013 24 Hours of Daytona, and in the Rolex Sports Car Series.
 On July 7, 2014, Kauffman was named the chairman of the Race Team Alliance, a partnership between eighteen Cup teams.

 In July 2015, SportsBusiness Daily reported that Kauffman was interested in purchasing a stake in Chip Ganassi Racing.
 It was verified the next day, when Kauffman confirmed that he was now a part of Ganassi's organization.

+On January 8, 2024, Kauffman, alongside fellow former NASCAR team owner Ray Evernham, purchased the brand rights for International Race of Champions.